Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 32](images/question32.jpg)

-- [ ] Box 1: Sprint burndown.
+- [x] Box 1: Sprint burndown.
 Box 2: Release pipeline overview.
-Box 3: Cumulative flow diagram.
+Box 3: Query tile.
 - [ ] Box 1: Query tile.
 Box 2: Velocity.
 Box 3: Cumulative flow diagram.
-- [x] Box 1: Velocity.
+- [ ] Box 1: Velocity.
 Box 2: Release pipeline overview.
 Box 3: Query tile.
 - [ ] Box 1: Velocity.
 Box 2: Sprint burndown.
 Box 3: Query tile.

 ### You company has a prefect in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Triggers tab of the build pipeline, you selected Batch changes while a build is in progress.
 Does this meet the goal?